dromotherm/documentation/pages/themis/DLCF/README.md

 The Softools software is only necessary to program the device from scratch, and once programming is done, you can network it freely, which is essential for interoperability.
 This is valid with all modbus TCP hardware.

-### Production optimization
+## outdoor temperature

 During the year 2017, a Davis vantage weather station was connected to the Sofrel, as the temperature sensors associated with the Sauter controllers seemed overly optimistic during intense cold spells.

 ![DAVIS weather station](vantage_DAVIS.jpg)

-Nota : the outdoor temperature monitored by a sensor fixed on the wall of the building is different from the outdoor temperature that can be monitored by the "open field" sensor of a meteostation.
+The outdoor temperature monitored by a sensor fixed on the wall of the building is different from the outdoor temperature that can be monitored by the "open field" sensor of a meteostation.
 The sensor on the building benefits from the heat of the building.
 In a meteostation, the sensor is protected and should represent the real outdoor temperature, not a temporary "heat" feeling.
-It can make sense to control a circuit serving a south wing with an outdoor temperature sensor positioned on the south wall, and to control a circuit serving a north wing with an outdoor temperature sensor positioned on the north wall.
+Anyway, it can make sense to control a circuit serving a south wing with an outdoor temperature sensor positioned on the south wall, and to control a circuit serving a north wing with an outdoor temperature sensor positioned on the north wall.
 Same with east and west...

-The Davis vantage weather station is a 868Mhz radio device coming with a [modbus RS485 bridge](manuel_6537_F_ver10ct.pdf) which we decide to translate in modbus IP via a [HMS AB7007 Anybus gateway](https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007), for easy integration into the Sofrel S500.
-The Davis vantage was defined as a slave device (or external PLC) within the S500.
+The Davis vantage weather station is a 868Mhz radio device coming with a [modbus RS485 bridge](manuel_6537_F_ver10ct.pdf) which we connected to the RS485 bus of Themis/BIOS.
+As Themis/BIOS can act as a modbus forwarding server, thanks to pymodbus3, all datas coming from the weather station can be easily routed to the Sofrel S500.
+You just need to define Themis/BIOS as an external PLC within the S500 and to specify the registers to query.

+## Production optimization

-As the Sofrel was powerful enough to also regulate the hot water production within the primary collector, a software cascade was implemented at the beginning of the 2017/2018 winter season.
+A software cascade was implemented on the Sofrel at the beginning of the 2017/2018 winter season.
 In order to achieve this, new modulating burners were installed on the boilers, that can be controlled by a 0/10V or 4/20 mA analog signal.

 ![SOFREL configuration](SOFREL_confc.svg)